ocpi/ocpi/mod_locations.md

 ## 3. Object description

-Location, EVSE and Connector have to following relation.
+Location, EVSE and Connector have the following relation.

 ![Location class diagram](data/locations-class-diagram.png)

 ### 3.1 _Location_ Object

 The *Location* object describes the location and its properties where a group of EVSEs that belong together are installed.
 Typically the *Location* object is the exact location of the group of EVSEs, but it can also be the entrance of a parking garage which contains these EVSEs.
-The exact way to reach each EVSE can then be further specified by its own properties.
+The exact way to reach each EVSE can be further specified by its own properties.

 A *Location* without valid *EVSE* objects can be considered as expired and should no longer be displayed.